Casio Wave Ceptor WVA-430J Value Guide

 The typical price range for Casio Wave Ceptor WVA-430J is $45 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The clarity of the mineral crystal, as scratches can significantly reduce the $45-$50 market value.
+- Physical condition of the mineral crystal, as deep scratches can significantly decrease the $45-$50 valuation.

 How to Identify Casio Wave Ceptor WVA-430J?